O ESTADO DAS COISAS / THE STATE OF THINGS

 interviews with Daniel Vasconcelos Melim, Rui Alberto Camacho, Carlos Jorge Pereira Rodrigues, Roberto Moritz, Fernanda Martins, Alexandra Barbosa, Roberto Moniz, José Camacho, Cristina Vieira, Duarte Nuno, Tiago Castro Lopes, Paulo Gouveia, Lídia Araújo, Helena Barbosa Camacho, Marta Faria Capelo, Rosa Madeira, Miliza Mendes, Diogo Casto, Mariana Camacho, Tozé Cardoso, Filipe Ferraz,Emmanuel Mejía, Mariana Pipocas, Rodrigo Barbosa Camacho, João Viveiros, Natacha Gonçalves, Lidiane Duailibi, Norberto Cruz, Virgilio Caldeira.

-Various invited musicians were interviewed during a period of 2 weeks, with questions relating to one’s identity: name, age, profession.
+Various invited musicians were interviewed during a one month period, with questions relating to one’s identity: name, age, profession.
 Following were questions related to their first musical memory, the music they most have to play and the one they most enjoy, always associated to a place.
-A final question asked for a sound they find characteristic of Funchal, which Sara then went to record, gathering phonographic material which the other musicians could chose from and relate to by using their voice or instrument.
-In this way, the posed issues started to mould to participants’ volition, originating a mapping of what is most relevant to each one, and inevitably, to the whole.
+A final question asked for a sound they find characteristic of the city in which the project took place, which Sara then went to record, gathering phonographic material which the other musicians could chose from and relate to by using their voice or instrument.
+In this way, the posed issues started to mound to participants’ volition, originating a mapping of what is most relevant to each one, and inevitably, to the whole.

 PORTO - 2018